 Gavin T. Murphy keeps a weekly blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

-Blogger Michele Campbell reminded me that desire was put deep within my heart so I wouldn’t lose it.
+Blogger Michele Campbell reminded me that my deepest desires were put deep within my heart so I wouldn’t lose them.
 What a wonderful thought and how grateful I feel when pondering it.
-Desire is actually accessible and ready to be found if I only look to my heart.
-Once again, I stop gazing at the stars and instead listen to what I heartfelt want in life.
+Beautiful desires are actually accessible and ready to be found if I only look to my heart.
+Once again, I stop gazing at the stars and instead listen to what I really want in life.
 I want to promote the psycho-spiritual needs of the general public through blogging, journalism, and doing a masters in applied spirituality.
 I want to work towards the more universal good and make a contribution.

 “The desires and longings which we have,” says Bernard Lonergan, “for what is beautiful, for what makes sense, for what is true, for what has value, and for what has ultimate value are at the heart of what it means to be human.”

 In this effort to be more human, it helps me to think about a time in my life when I lacked true desire.
 This year, I finished up a 6 month contract in the civil service where I assisted the Irish government with disability issues.
 In many ways, it was a very positive experience: working a full week, attending meetings, reaching deadlines, and using my gift of writing.
 However, when I thought about continuing this on as a career, I felt dry, unmotivated, and a lack of joy.
 I asked myself: “Is there anything more I could do with my life?, What else is out there?”
 Now I ask: “Is there anything I couldn’t live without?”
 And this question brings me back to my desire to promote the psycho-spiritual needs of the general public.
 I couldn’t live without sharing my talents in psychology and spirituality; it has become part of who I am and it is in the fabric of my being.
 I rejoice in gratitude for my current career path.

 The heat of desire